vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

     **Potential answer:**

-    Since Fabrikam has Software Assurance benefits, they are eligable to purchase Premium Assurance licenses for those servers that may not be upgraded due to supportability or third party support requirements.
-Premium Assurance also provides you with the ability to receive hotfixes and maintain compliance.
+    Since Fabrikam has Software Assurance benefits, they are eligible to purchase Extended Security Updates for those servers that may not be upgraded due to supportability or third party support requirements all while allowing you to maintain compliance.

 2. We have hundreds of applications that are running on servers that are nearing end of support.
 Some are virtual machines running on VMWare, some are older physical machines.
 Does Microsoft have any tools to help us identify these applications?